firestranded/USW-Responses/responses/shaders.md

 ### Installing Fabric
+If you've already installed Iris as a profile, you should skip to "Installing Shaders".
-To start with installing shaders, you'll want to go to [fabric's website](https://fabricmc.net/use/installer/) and download the installer for your device.
+To start with installing fabric, you'll want to go to [fabric's website](https://fabricmc.net/use/installer/) and download the installer for your device.

 > **Step 1:** Open the installer.
 On Windows double click the installer, on Mac right click the installer and press Open.
 >